-I will have just missed the X17 to Matlock, and be cast asunder to forlornly mooch around the Reinforced Concrete City until the clock shuffles around another one of its steady revolutions.
+I will have just missed the X17 to Matlock, and be cast asunder to forlornly mooch around the Reinforced Concrete City until the long hand of the clock shuffles around another one of its steady revolutions.
 Worse still, my early evening rendez-vous with Eleanor in Buxton could be in jeopardy; she’s fixing her allotment gate today, after vandals gormlessly took a hammer to it.

 Despite the image that some people have of buses running as and when they fancy, routes do tend to stick pretty closely to their planned timetables.
 Fortunately for me, however, the X17 has suffered a similar fate to my 65 from Buxton and is running behind.

 The deep huffs come thick and fast at the stand as the schedule is thrown to the wind, and while you couldn’t use the tarmac as an effective makeshift frying pan today, the mercury is still threatening to reach 25° and it’s hot enough inside the bus station for the odd whimper.